 On August 24, 2023, the P&Z held a public hearing to discuss Code Text Amendments related to UDC §3.8.5, Impervious Lot Coverage.
 After hearing from the public and considering the code amendments, the P&Z continued the public hearing to September 14, 2023.
 The public hearing was continued again to the October 12, 2023 hearing, without any additional review of the proposed code amendments.
 On October 12, the P&Z held the continued public hearing and considered the aforementioned code amendments.
-The P&Z continued the public hearing to the November 9, 2023 meeting.
+The P&Z continued the public hearing to the November 9, 2023 meeting and again to the December 12, 2023 meeting.